lsch0lz/TrashTron2/README.md

 TrashTron2 is a Instance-Segmentation-Model based on [FAIR's Detectron2](https://github.com/facebookresearch/detectron2).
 TrashTron2 is currently trained on over 200+ Images of trash provided by [TACO](https://github.com/pedropro/TACO).

+You can use and train TrashTron2 in the associated [TrashTron2 Notebook](https://colab.research.google.com/drive/1IrutxbF5P1LnbXOjIhMCBu6hJdr5qrjz?usp=sharing) with Google Collab.
+See the instruction under [GettingStarted](https://github.com/therealgherkhin/TrashTron2/blob/main/GettingStarted.md).

 # Outcome

 <p align="middle">